-External Debt (13) - The total general external debt repayment amount in 2020 is projected to be \$16.8 million.
+External Debt (13) - The total general external debt repayment amount in 2021 is projected to be \$14.8 million.
 This amount includes \$7.5 million for the FortisBC Lease-In-Lease-Out Agreement (Sustainable Finance Guideline 11) which is funded from operating lease payments from FortisBC.
+This is the final year of the FortisBC Lease-in-Lease-Out debt repayments.

 Internal Debt (12) - Funding from the endowment reserve is used for internal loans.
-In 2020, the repayment amount to the endowment reserve is estimated at \$4.1 million.
+In 2021, the repayment amount to the endowment reserve is estimated at \$4.1 million.